Perinatal Trauma Therapy in Milwaukee, WI

-Whether you’ve been through a traumatic delivery, a NICU stay or other complications, trauma surrounding pregnancy and birth is something that can have profound effects on your life long after the danger is over.
+Whether you’ve been through a traumatic delivery, a NICU stay, or unexpected medical complications, trauma surrounding pregnancy and birth can linger long after the crisis has passed.
+What your body and mind went through doesn’t just “go away” because the outcome is stable or time has moved forward.

 We get it, and we can help.